 If they are not specified, cluster nodes are placed in a Qubole created Security Group in EC2-Classic or in the default VPC for EC2-VPC accounts.

-Custom EC2 Tags allow you to tag instances of a cluster to get that tag on AWS.
+Custom EC2 Tags allow you to tag instances of a cluster and EBS volumes attached to these instances to get that tag on AWS.
 They are useful in billing across teams as you get the AWS cost per tag, which helps to calculate the AWS costs of different teams in a company.
 This setting is under the Advanced Settings tab.
+These tags are applied to the Qubole-created security groups (if any).

 AWS EBS Volumes¶